mckinsey/vizro/vizro-core/docs/pages/user-guides/layouts.md

 In general, any arbitrarily granular layout can already be achieved using [`Page.layout`](layouts.md) alone and is our recommended approach if you want to arrange components on a page with consistent row and/or column spacing.

 !!! note "Alternative layout approaches: `Tabs` and `Containers`"
-    [`Tabs`][vizro.models.Tabs] and [`Containers`][vizro.models.Container] provide an alternative approach to customize your page layout.
+    [`Tabs`][vizro.models.Tabs] and [`Containers`][vizro.models.Container] offer an alternative approach to customize your page layout.
 For example, if you want to have more granular control and break the overall page grid into subgrids, see our [user guide on Containers](container.md).

     If you want to display multiple containers on one page by putting them into the same screen space, and letting the user switch between them, see our [user guide on Tabs](tabs.md).